cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-28-BruteRatel4.md

 # unknown2

 No direct interaction with the infected Host
-Samme, this command free some memory allocated within the malware's global structure, todo..
+Same, this command free some memory allocated within the malware's global structure, todo..

 <a id="unknown3"></a>
 # unknown3